Worst Sports Injuries

 Grant Hill — Sprained Ankle/Staph Infection

 What happened: A sprained ankle that Grant Hill continued to play on caused lingering damage and ended with a life-threatening staph infection.

 Famous words: "There were times where I played when my gut was telling me not to play.
 The regret is that I should have trusted my gut, and maybe some of this stuff would have been avoided." — Grant Hill

-Bottom line: It’s almost hard to believe that a sprained ankle in 2000 caused Grant Hill to miss 357 games over the next six years, but it turns out the ankle injury wasn’t the worst of it.
+Bottom line: It’s almost hard to believe that a sprained ankle playing for the Detroit Pistons in 2000 caused Grant Hill to miss 357 games over the next six years, but it turns out the ankle injury wasn’t the worst of it.

 After lingering pain from multiple surgeries, doctors performed an unorthodox operation of purposely fracturing Hill’s ankle to realign it with the rest of his leg.
 That procedure went well, but five days afterward, Hill was rushed back to the operating room due to a potentially fatal staph infection.

 He was hospitalized for a week and was on antibiotics for six months but overcame it to play nine more NBA seasons and make it to the Hall of Fame.